THE PANAMA CANAL EXPANSION - a new milestone in history and human ingenuity

-This hotel is located at the beginning of the Causeway Amador, where you can experience and enjoy the grandest view of the entrance to The Panama Canal, the Pacific Ocean, of every ship that travels the Canal, and of the Bridge of the America's, which spans the entrance.
+This hotel is located at the beginning of the Causeway Amador, where you can experience and enjoy the grandest view of the entrance to The Panama Canal, the Pacific Ocean, of every ship that travels the Canal, and of the Bridge of the Americas, which spans the entrance.
 All of the 255 rooms have AC, TV, security safe, ironing board, balcony, Garden or Panama Canal view and wireless Internet access is complimentary.
-TGI Friday´s is the just adjacent to the hotel.
-Within walking distance you will have a stunning view of Panama City, charming restaurants and cafés, bike rental shops.
-The city center, shopping malls are just within 10min taxi ride and the Tocumen International Airport around 30min from the hotel.
+TGI Friday´s is just adjacent to the hotel.
+Within walking distance, you will have a stunning view of Panama City, charming restaurants and cafés, bike rental shops.
+The city center, shopping malls are just within a 10min taxi ride, and the Tocumen International Airport around 30min from the hotel.

 Address: Fort Amador & Pelicano Avenue, Panama City